openaps/omnidocs/README.md

 ** Note: You may need to add 'sudo' before the pip install line if you are using a system python install.

 ## Usage
-You can capture packets by plugging an RFCat into a USB port -- and execute this command:
+You can capture packets by plugging an RFCat into a USB port and execute this command:
 ```
 omni_listen_rfcat --path results/
 ```
 Then issue commands from your PDM and they'll appear at the command line.
+After completing, close the session with ctrl+c and add a comment explaining what type of actions you have performed.

-You must specify a path to save the results using --path for example your local documents folder on your mac: /Users/MyName/Documents/results/.
+You must specify a path to save the results using --path.
+For example the documents folder on your mac: /Users/MyName/Documents/results/.

 =======
 ##### ** Please note the details below are related to a project created to better understand how the omnipod communicates **